sebGilR/tictactoe/README.md

 # TicTacToe - RUBY

 > This is a TicTacToe game you can play in the command line.
+The objective is to apply OOP principles to the design of this game.

 - [Project Description (Assignment 1)](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)